 “If the hotel is the deal maker or breaker for your trip and you know where you want to stay, then the best time to book is as early as possible,” says Kowalski, noting that many hotels book up more than a year in advance for the holidays.

 Don Shindle, general manager of The Westin Verasa Napa, seconds that notion.
 “We often see 65 percent of holiday travel booked more than 45 days in advance,” he says.
 “As Thanksgiving approaches, we experience a jump in traffic to our website and to our reservations line.
 We advise guests to book at least 90 days in advance over the holidays to ensure availability and the best rate.”

-Waiting until the last minute may not be a smart strategy with any lodging options.
+Waiting until the last minute is usually not be a smart strategy with any lodging options.
 “Reserving a hotel room three weeks out from the holiday season may be too late, as nightly rates may increase by as much as double by then,” Shindle says.

 Consider doing a house swap to save on holiday travel.
-For example, HomeExchange.com costs $9.99 per month and results in free lodging.
-Not only are many of the houses pet-friendly (meaning you’ll save on kennel or dog-sitter fees), but some also offer additional money-saving exchanges such as sports equipment, club access—and even cars, saving you rental fees.
+For example, HomeExchange.com costs $150 a year (less than $13 a month) and results in free lodging.
+Not only are many of the houses pet-friendly (meaning you’ll save on kennel or dog-sitter fees), but some also offer additional money-saving exchanges such as sports equipment, club access and even cars, saving you rental fees.

 Choose your destination wisely.
 “Educate yourself about high season and low season for any destination you’re considering,” Cosgrove says.
 For example, cold-weather destinations without skiing and winter sports activities offer lower rates over the holidays to encourage tourism.
 Conversely, ski resorts and warm island getaways often are the most expensive during the holiday season.